Yubico/yubikit-ios/README.md

 <a name="using_demo"></a>
 ## 4. Using the demo application

-The library comes with a demo application named **YubiKitDemo**.
-The application is implemented in Swift 5 (Xcode 10.2) and it shows a complete example on how to use the library.
+The library is provided with a demo application, **YubiKitDemo**.
+The application is implemented in Swift and it shows several examples of how to use YubiKit.

 The YubiKit Demo application shows how the library is linked with a project so it can be used for a side-by-side comparison when adding the library to another project.